ChessMax/awesome-programming-languages/README.md

   * Fast: no garbage-collection, optimal beta-reduction, massively parallel compilers.
   * Secure: a powerful type system capable of proving mathematical theorems.
   * Portable: the entire language desugars to a 500 lines core type-theory.
+- [FreeBASIC](https://github.com/freebasic/fbc) - FreeBASIC is a completely free, open-source, multi-platform BASIC compiler, with syntax similar to MS-QuickBASIC, that adds new features such as pointers, object orientation, unsigned data types, inline assembly, and many others.
 - [Futhark](https://github.com/diku-dk/futhark) - High-performance purely functional data-parallel array programming on the GPU.
 Futhark is a small programming language designed to be compiled to efficient parallel code.
 It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates GPU code via CUDA and OpenCL, although the language itself is hardware-agnostic and can also run on multicore CPUs.
 # G (6):
 - [Giml](https://gitlab.com/gilmi/giml-lang) - A functional programming language with emphasis on structural typing.